SFpark areas are in eight neighborhoods:

 The smartphone app and web map are expected to be accessed before a trip begins or to be operated by a passenger if accessed while in motion.
 SFMTA strongly discourages illegal use of the SFpark app including accessing the app while driving.

-The real-time data is available on SFpark.org as well as on the iPhone and Android apps.
+Parking information is available on SFpark.org as well as on the iPhone and Android apps.
 In addition to the apps provided by the SFMTA, outside developers are using the SFpark data feed to create other apps.

 For those who do not use smart phones, the region’s 511 system offers on-street parking and garage availability and rate information.
 SFpark no longer provides garage information via text message because of low service usage.